Electrovian/Project-PrintNet/Research/alkhasme_research_README.md

 - `alkhasme_research_3d_print_lab_platforms_and_requirements.md`
   Summary of existing 3D printing management platforms and an early requirements list for PrintNet based on those examples.

+- `alkhasme_research_hardware_integration.md`
+  Overview of printer hardware connectivity and how PrintNet communicates with physical devices.

 These documents are meant to show my understanding of the technologies we are building on, and to define the data and integration layer that I am responsible for on the team.